John Reid, Baron Reid of Cardowan: Chairman of the Labour Party and Minister without Portfolio

 Reid was appointed Chairman of the Labour Party and Minister Without Portfolio on 24 October 2002.

-As a purely political post his trouble-shooting skills were employed as the Labour Government's chief spokesperson earning him the nickname "Minister for the Today Programme".
+In this purely political post, his trouble-shooting skills were employed as the Labour Government's chief spokesperson; this earned him the nickname "Minister for the Today Programme".

-One of Reid's key challenges was to keep the trade unions (the Labour Party's main funders) on-side despite the antipathy shown by the Unions to many of the Government's proposals.
-As part of this Reid agreed to look at proposals to stop private contractors exploiting low paid workers (a key Union demand).
+One of Reid's key challenges was to keep the trade unions (the Labour Party's main funders) onside despite the antipathy shown by the unions to many of the Government's proposals.
+As part of this, Reid agreed to look at proposals to stop private contractors exploiting low-paid workers (a key union demand).

 Leader of the House of Commons and Lord President of the Council

 In March 2003, Robin Cook resigned as Leader of the House of Commons due to his objections to the legality of Britain's involvement in the Iraq War.
-Reid was appointed to take over the Office brief on 4 April as a heavyweight figure was more likely to ensure the Commons' continued support for the war.
-He held the position for only just under three months and was succeeded by a more junior member of the Government, Peter Hain.
+Reid was appointed to take over the role on 4 April; it was thought that a heavyweight figure was more likely to ensure the Commons' continued support for the war.
+He held the position for only a little over two months and was succeeded by a more junior member of the Government, Peter Hain.